Earl Eugene O'Connor

 Earl Eugene O'Connor (October 6, 1922 – November 29, 1998) was a United States district judge of the United States District Court for the District of Kansas.

 Education and career

-Born in Paola, Kansas, O'Connor was in the United States Army during World War II, from 1942 to 1946.
-He received a Bachelor of Science degree from the University of Kansas in 1948 and a Bachelor of Laws from the University of Kansas School of Law in 1950.
-He was in private practice in Mission, Kansas from 1950 to 1951, and was then an assistant county attorney of Johnson County, Kansas from 1951 to 1953.
-He was a probate and juvenile court judge in Johnson County from 1953 to 1955, and then a district judge in Johnson County from 1955 to 1965.
-He served as a justice of the Kansas Supreme Court from 1965 to 1971.
+O'Connor was born in Paola, Kansas.
+He served in the United States Army during World War II from 1942 to 1946.
+Following his military service, he pursued higher education at the University of Kansas, earning a Bachelor of Science degree in 1948 and a Bachelor of Laws from the University of Kansas School of Law in 1950.

+He began his legal career in private practice in Mission, Kansas, from 1950 to 1951 before serving as an assistant county attorney for Johnson County, Kansas, from 1951 to 1953.
+He subsequently held judicial positions within the county, serving as a probate and juvenile court judge from 1953 to 1955 and as a district judge from 1955 to 1965.

+In 1965, he was appointed as a justice of the Kansas Supreme Court, a position he held until 1971.

 Federal judicial service

 On October 19, 1971, O'Connor was nominated by President Richard Nixon to a seat on the United States District Court for the District of Kansas vacated by Judge Arthur Jehu Stanley Jr. O'Connor was confirmed by the United States Senate on October 28, 1971, and received his commission on November 1, 1971.
 He served as Chief Judge from 1981 to 1992, assuming senior status on March 1, 1992.
 O'Connor served in that capacity until his death on November 29, 1998, in Mission.